JeffersonChen888/CSE150B-Group-Project/team.md

 ## Milestone 2

-As to satisfy the requirement for milestone 2, we implemented the IDS for trying different depth and yeild with the best move out of depth from 1 to 50.
+To satisfy the requirements for Milestone 2, we implemented Iterative Deepening Search (IDS) to allow the agent to explore depths incrementally and always return the best move found within depths 1 through 50.
+IDS provided a structured way to manage time constraints while still enabling deeper searches when computation allowed.

-After knowing our team's AI did really bad in the tournament, we found that the issue is mainly about the long decision making time causing timeout and can't make proper moves.
-In order to fix this, we found some algorithms to improve our alpha-beta effiency in this website: https://rustic-chess.org/search/ordering/mvv_lva.html.
-We didn't know how exactly can we improve our AI so we consulted GPT and it introduced us to the Transposition Tables for improving effiency and quick heuristic for move ordering with MVV-LVA.
-We got more details information about these two algorithms in the website and implemented into our AI.
-Moreover, we implemented the Quiescence Search function which continue search until a 'quiet' position is found, and only considers captures and promotions.
-This function helps us get a more accurate evaluation by continuing the search until the board reaches a stable state.
-It prevents the AI from making mistakes by stopping the lookahead just before a recapture happens.
+Following the tournament results, we identified that our AI’s poor performance was primarily caused by excessively long decision-making times, which led to repeated timeouts and consequently forced the agent into sub-optimal or default fallback moves.
+To address this issue, we investigated techniques for improving alpha–beta efficiency, beginning with the resources provided in the Rustic Chess documentation on move ordering and [MVV-LVA](https://rustic-chess.org/search/ordering/mvv_lva.html).
+After further consultation with GPT, we were introduced to Transposition Tables for caching previously evaluated board states, as well as more sophisticated heuristics for move ordering such as Most Valuable Victim–Least Valuable Attacker (MVV-LVA).
+These methods were further researched through external references and subsequently integrated into our engine to enhance pruning and reduce redundant computations.

+In addition, we implemented a Quiescence Search routine to extend the search selectively in tactical positions.
+This approach continues evaluating a position until a “quiet” state is reached and considers only captures and promotions during extension.
+By preventing the evaluation from terminating immediately before high-impact responses—such as recaptures—Quiescence Search mitigates the horizon effect and produces more stable, context-aware evaluations.

-As a result, we have taken the lead in the sprint, blitz, rapid, classical tournaments.
+Collectively, these optimizations significantly improved both the accuracy and the speed of our engine.
+As a result, our AI now performs competitively and has taken the lead in the sprint, blitz, rapid, and classical tournament formats.

-## Questions we consulted GPT
+# Questions We Asked GPT

-**Prompt:** How can I let the AI to know which pieces to go where can get more advantages?
+**Prompt:** How can I let the AI know which pieces go where to get more advantages?

 **Gemini:**